 Winning season: 2018/19

-He may not be the most prominent name, but the Epsom-born midfielder has had quite the career already.
-In 2017 he famously took home the FIFA U-17 World Cup, starring in that exceptional Three Lions side — managed by Steve Cooper — which included players like Phil Foden and Jadon Sancho, while last season he guided Swansea to the Championship play-offs under Cooper.
+The England international has had quite the career already, but his biggest triumph so far came before he even kicked a ball in professional football.
+In 2017, he famously took home the FIFA U-17 World Cup, starring in that exceptional Three Lions side — managed by Steve Cooper — which included players like Phil Foden and Jadon Sancho.

-But, sandwiched between those events, he made the bench last campaign as Maurizio Sarri’s Chelsea battered and bruised Arsenal 4-1 in the Baku final.
-He also scooped the club’s Academy Player of the Year award that season to match.
+But, sandwiched between those events, he made the bench in 2018/19 as Maurizio Sarri’s Chelsea battered and bruised Arsenal 4-1 in the Baku final.
+He also scooped the club’s Academy Player of the Year award that season to boot.

 Jamie Cumming (Chelsea)